Find a Law Firm

 Find an Approved Solicitor on the NRAM Ltd Conveyancing Panel

-FAQs for the NRAM Ltd Conveyancing Panel
+FAQs for the NRAM Ltd Solicitor Panel

 Anti-terror and anti-money-laundering rules require solicitors and licensed conveyancers to verify the identity of the person or body they are dealing with before they can accept their conveyancing business.
 The Client Care letter that you need to sign will no doubt confirm this.
 Your lawyer is right that NRAM Ltd also require certain documents to be viewed.
 If a you refuse to provide ID verification documents, your conveyancer would not be able to accept instructions from you.
 Your lawyer also has obligations to obtain certain documents in accordance with NRAM Ltd CML Handbook requirements last updated on NRAM Ltd